Metrink/croquet/src/site/sphinx/001-overview.md

 ## Presentation

-Croquet was first introducted during an ApacheCon presentation.
+Croquet was first introduced during an ApacheCon presentation.
 The [slides](https://docs.google.com/presentation/d/1m3jdbpYoSBOCPz8Wes9mPvhf8TLp_3dndj_gW08iFL8/edit?usp=sharing) from the "launch" [presentation](http://sched.co/1pav4JP) of Croquet give a good overview of what Croquet is and how it was built.

 ## Source